ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 Testing is done on different levels within the ESMValTool:

  * `unittests <https://en.wikipedia.org/wiki/Unit_testing>`_ are used to verify that small pieces of the ESMValTool software work correctly.
 This can comprise the test of specific functions, modules or classes.
- * testing of entire diagnostics are done to verify that a diagnostic produces the right output.
+ * testing of entire diagnostics is done to verify that a diagnostic produces the right output.

 When developing a new diagnostic for the ESMValTool or improve some other components of the ESMValTool framework, one should always consider to implement appropriate tests.
-One might implement tests after having implemented the code functionality, it might be however also worth to consider a more agile `test driven development cycle <https://en.wikipedia.org/wiki/Test-driven_development>`_.
+It is possible to implement tests after having created the code fuctionality.
+Though, a more agile `test driven development cycle <https://en.wikipedia.org/wiki/Test-driven_development>`_ is worth consideration.

 Unittesting in the ESMValTool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Test for individual pieces of code are currently implemented largely based on the python core library `unittest <https://docs.python.org/2/library/unittest.html>`_.
+Tests for individual pieces of code are currently implemented largely based on the python core library `unittest <https://docs.python.org/2/library/unittest.html>`_.
 Please look there or in the `tests` directory for examples how to implement tests for python code.

-How does the testing of diagnostics in ESMValTool work in principle?
+How does testing of diagnostics in ESMValTool work in principle?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The general concept of the testing framework is that it compares results of a diagnostic with reference information about expected output.
+The general concept of the implemented testing framework is to compare results of a diagnostic with reference information about the expected output.
 The following checks can be currently performed:

 1. check if all output files are available (Filecheck)
 2. check that content of output files is the same as expected